EXCLUSIVE-Zoom has joined tech industry counterterrorism group

 Analysis: Zoom's abandoned Five9 deal shows hurdles to expansion

-(Reporting by Elizabeth Culliford in Birmingham, England; Editing by Kenneth Li and Lisa Shumaker)
+(Reporting by Elizabeth Culliford in Birmingham, England; editing by Lisa Shumaker and Jason Neely)

 ((elizabeth.culliford@thomsonreuters.com; 2127679959;))